hy-kiera/CoDorne-daechul/README.md

 ## TODO
 - [x] Communicate between raspberry pi 0 w and server
-- [ ] Send image captured by raspberry pi camera to server
+- [x] Send image captured by raspberry pi camera to server
 - [ ] Control the codrone2 by server
 - [ ] Detect the object(room number)
 - [ ] Get the location value of the object(room number)
+- [ ] Lane Tracking